Micro Reconstruction Connecticut and Houston

 These are ‘perforator flaps’ that utilize microsurgical techniques to dissect small blood vessels and by doing so, spare the surrounding muscle, thereby minimizing post-operative pain and expedite recovery.

 Once you have decided to pursue breast reconstruction surgery, you will need to find an expert that can provide you with the best possible care.
-To find a microsurgical expert in Connecticut, you should look for:
+To find a microsurgical expert in Houston, you should look for:

 - Training at a top-ranked center.
 Both Dr. Fusi and Dr. Craig received their plastic surgery training at the esteemed Yale University.
 Dr. Craig then focused one year on microsurgical reconstruction at the nation’s leading cancer hospital, M.D.
 Anderson Cancer Center.